googlearchive/todomvc/README.md

 ## Compatibility

-Polymer and its polyfills are intended to work in the latest version of "evergreen" browsers.
+Polymer and its polyfills are intended to work in the latest version of _evergreen_ browsers.
 IE9 is not supported.
 Please refer to [Browser Compatibility](http://www.polymer-project.org/compatibility.html) for more details.

 ## Running this sample